cyb3113/CryptoMadness/README.md

 The first is Cipher Fun Wheel, a playful activity where groups of 3-4 people participate.
 A situation will be created – from a story the participants will made up - in which 1 participant writes an encrypted message using the cipher wheel and conceals its content (steganography), the recipient and 1 or 2 others attempt to intercept and decode a message.

-The goal is to understand how hard it is to break down strong encryption in addition to discovering that a message is concealed.
+The goal in the "Cipher Fun Wheel" is to introduce the participants in cryptography and steganography.
+They will understand how hard it is to break down strong encryption in addition to discovering that a message is concealed.

-Once they understand how encryption work in the offline world, it's time to teach how to create strong and easy-to-remember passwords using cryptographic keys with the Diceware method.
+Once they understand how encryption work in the offline world, it's time to teach how to create strong and easy-to-remember passwords using cryptographic keys with the Diceware method to use online.
+Also, it is very important at this moment provide tips about HTTPS and 2-factor authentication.

 **How to play CIPHER FUN WHEEL**